 Key elements of being a good Sales Application Manager (SAM) AKA Specifying Specialist, are effectively listening to your customer, paying attention to detail and the ability to plan ahead.
 However, when specifying an assembly line for a new project based solely on prototype production, sometimes all the planning in the world will result in going back to the drawing board.
-Such was the case for Gary Cowham (IAC Industries SAM), during the proposal stages of a bid for Cutler-Hammer.
+Such was the case for Gary Cowham (Treston IAC LLC SAM), during the proposal stages of a bid for Cutler-Hammer.

 And we'll get back to you right away for more info so we can build your quote.